-In 1903 he married his first cousin Carmen Barrera Almeida, who acted as his French teacher and his secretary.
-They had seven children, but only three reached adulthood: Jaime, Inés and Eulalia.
+In 1903, Isaac J. Barrera’s married his first cousin, Carmen Barrera Almeida, who acted as his French teacher and his secretary.
+Together, they had seven children, but only three of them reached adulthood: Jaime, Inés, and Eulalia.
+The support and companionship of his wife, Carmen, played a crucial role in Barrera’s personal and professional endeavors.

 - Ecuadorian Academy of Language